 We have several great whole food “joint” supplements that contain MSM that would be very safe and useful for all cats and dogs (as they contain other great things like fatty acids, and other nutrient rich ingredients meant to support overall health.
 No harm in supplying things like glucosamine to any pet even if they are not yet displaying symptoms of stiffness) – come and talk to us about them!

 If you wanted to supplement with straight MSM you could – The therapeutic dosage for dogs is about 50 to 100 mg MSM per 10 pounds of body weight.
 Toxicity is not usually an issue with MSM; in fact, it’s similar in toxicity to water.
 The lethal dose for humans is more than three pounds.
 Here’s a neat discussion of the benefits of MSM

 Tip #2: Giardia medications can do a number on your dog’s gut flora.
 Using a restorative product like Answer’s cultured goat milk for several weeks after using these medications can help to restock the good probiotics and other nutrients that help to restore and repair the delicate lining of the intestines- 80% of the immune system is located here, and supporting the immune system is very important when the body is faced with a parasitic organism that’s hard to get rid of.
 (Bonus!
 The goat’s milk is a natural source of MSM as well).
 Primal Brand has a fermented goat’s milk as well.
-If you can’t find a cultured/fermented goat’s milk (meaning probiotics added), Bone Broth is another fantastic way to repair and support the gut lining.
-You could then just add a commercial probiotic with multiple strains to your dog’s diet, along with some of the bone broth.
+If you can’t find a cultured/fermented goat’s milk (meaning raw with probiotics added), Bone Broth is another fantastic way to repair and support the gut lining.
+You could then just add a commercial probiotic with multiple strains (and in the billions) to your dog’s diet, along with some of the bone broth.